building-envelope-data/metabase/docs/tutorials/interaction_metabase_database.md

    )
    ```
    you can check if the institution with the UUID 5320d6fb-b96d-4aeb-a24c-eb7036d3437a has access to the dataset.
+1. You can also check the data access rights with your user.
+If you are not
+   allowed to access the dataset, a query for the dataset will provide no
+   result.
+But as a member of the institution which operates the product data server, you can always change the data access policies to give you access to the datasets.
 1. Set the access rights of the optical dataset
    e068d8f9-9e2c-4695-b5fc-16992041040f so that institution
    a11b2f32-a270-4caf-8eae-1d47ebba3274 can access it up to 10 times per